MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/setup-hci-system-alerts.md

 ## Alert actions and details

-To determine how you're notified for your cluster alerts use the **Actions** tab as highlighted in the image.
-You can set an alert rule for existing action groups or create new action groups.
-You can choose notifications via email, Azure app, Event Hubs, and more.
+To determine how you receive notifications for your cluster alerts, use the **Actions** tab as shown in the image.
+You can create new action groups or set an alert rule for existing ones.
+You can choose to receive notifications through email, Event Hubs, and more.

 :::image type="content" source="media/alerts-logs-insights/action-groups.png" alt-text="Screenshot of the action groups action options." lightbox="media/alerts-logs-insights/action-groups.png":::

 Once you have set your actions, the **Details** tab allows you to set the alert severity, name, description, and region.
-Select the Review + Create for a final review of all your alert settings and to create your alert.
+Select **Review + Create** for a final review of all your alert settings and to create your alert.

 :::image type="content" source="media/alerts-logs-insights/alert-details.png" alt-text="Screenshot of the action details for alerts." lightbox="media/alerts-logs-insights/alert-details.png":::